-- 1. Animals are to be owned and verified at the Extension Office with an ear tattoo or ID form by May 1. - Exhibitors may enter only 3 rabbits or guinea pigs per class.
-Read and comply with general and 4-H regulations.
-Rabbits and guinea pigs will be judged by standard of perfection.
+- 1. Animals are to be owned and verified with the Extension Office by July 3. - Exhibitors may enter only 3 rabbits or guinea pigs per class.
+Please read and comply with general and 4-H regulations.
+Rabbits and guinea pigs will be judged by standard of perfection. - 3.
+All rabbits and guinea pigs must meet sanitary regulations or be barred from entry.

-- 3. All rabbits and guinea pigs must meet sanitary regulations or be barred from entry. - 4.
-The rabbit and guinea pig shows will be designated as a no fit blow and go show.
-No fit is defined as using no adhesive, glue, paint or powder products. - 5.
-Owners need to take adequate care and cleanliness of rabbits, guinea pigs and pens during the fair and must clean out pens afterward or premiums will be withheld. - 6.
+- 2. The rabbit and guinea pig shows will be designated as blow and go show.
+No artificial coloring, paint, or adhesive is allowed.
+All livestock shows are blow and go.
+Violators will be disqualified. - 4.
+Owners need to take adequate care and cleanliness of rabbits, guinea pigs and pens during the fair and must clean out pens afterward or premiums will be withheld. - 5.
 Classifications: Junior, up to 6 months (born by May 1); Intermediate, 6-8 months; Seniors, over 8 months.